macimax/WIKI_STEPMANIA/Fonts.md

 ### AdvanceExtraPixels
 Rudimentary way to control letter spacing (TODO: What does this mean?)
 ### TextureHints
-An alternative to throwing the TextureHints in the filename.
-(TODO: What hints?)
+An alternative to throwing the [TextureHints](https://github.com/stepmania/stepmania/wiki/Theming#image-hints) in the filename.

 ## (general commands)
 ### MAP